 Gout: A New Treatment For an Old Disease

 Gout is a form of arthritis due to the buildup of uric acid crystals in one or more important joints.
 Uric acid is a byproduct that is produced when certain foods containing purines are usually metabolized.
-While uric acid normally is excreted through the filtering system into the urine, people who have gout possess an accumulation of uric acid in the joints.
+While uric acid normally is excreted through the filtering system into the urine, people who have gout have got an accumulation of uric acid in the joints.
 This causes an inflammatory reaction leading to pain and swelling in the affected joints.

 - An increased risk for gout comes with eating foods rich in purines.